Gurgaon: Airport

 Gurgaon is served by Delhi's Indira Gandhi International Airport, which is located just outside of Gurgaon city limits near National Highway 48.

 Transit systems

 Public transit

-In November 2013, Gurgaon launched an Ciclovia-inspired initiative known as Raahgiri Day—in which a corridor of streets is closed to motor vehicle traffic on Sunday mornings to encourage the use of non-motorized transport and participation in outdoor leisure activities.
+In November 2013, Gurgaon launched an Ciclovia-inspired initiative known as Raahgiri Day—in which a corridor of streets is closed to motor vehicle traffic on Sunday mornings to encourage the use of non-motorised transport and participation in outdoor leisure activities.
 Gurgaon was the first city in India to implement such a program, followed by New Delhi, and later Noida.

 Gurgaon is also expected to get India's first pod taxis.